 - 1 tsp garlic powder

-- 1 tbs almond butter (or another nut butter of your choice)
+- 1 tbsp almond butter or nut butter of choice

 - 1/2 tsp salt